 All about clear aligners

-The answer to this question is never straightforward, and depends on a range of factors, including:
+The answer to this question is never straightforward and depends on a range of factors.

 The issue you want to correct

-In general, clear aligners will work best for adults who require minor corrections to problems such as mildly crooked, gappy or protruding teeth.
-Although more complicated orthodontic problems can also be treated with clear aligners, the results can be less predictable.
+In general, these aligners will work best for adults who require minor corrections to problems such as mildly crooked, gappy or protruding teeth.
+Although more complicated orthodontic problems can also be treated with these aligners, the results can be less predictable.

 For major corrections, traditional braces are likely to be a better option.
-This is because when you’re fitted for traditional braces, you receive one appliance which is then adjusted throughout the course of your treatment to achieve the required outcome.
-These regular check-ups allow your orthodontist to keep an eye on your progress and tailor any adjustments as needed.
+This is because when you’re fitted for traditional braces, the appliances are glued to your teeth and therefore can apply predictable and more consistent forces to your teeth to achieve the desired outcome.

 Whether you can stick to the rules